gelmisc/Miuul-DSML-Bootcamp/IntroductionToPython_CaseStudy1.md

 >   odd, even = func(l)   odd, even
 >   ```
 ___
 **6. In the list below, there are the names of the students who entered the degree in engineering and medical faculty.
 The first three students show the engineering faculty and the last three students show the medical school success rank.
-Print student degrees by faculty using enumrate.**
+Print student degrees by faculty using enumerate.**

 ```python
 students = ["John", "Marry", "Kane", "Dennis", "Lloyd", "Cindy"]
 ```

+> **Solution:**
 > ```python
 > for index, student in enumerate(students):
 >    if index < 3: